The DeanBeat: Consumer VR is making snail-like — but steady — progress

 Zuckerberg is hoping that the answer will be Facebook Horizon.
 There are hundreds of people working on this virtual world for VR.
 It’s a kind of PlayStation Home, or maybe the correct analogy is more like Second Life or Minecraft.
 Zuckerberg believes that making VR more social is the path to making it the next big computing platform.

 I tried out Facebook Horizon.
-It is very easy for individual creators to build little worlds within Horizon.
+It’s easy for individual creators to build little worlds within Horizon.
 These user-generated places will enabe a lot more people to express themselves in VR.
 I played a cute game called Wing Strikers, which was a kind of Quidditch multiplayer game that you play in toy airplanes.
 If Facebook isn’t funding a ton of new hardcore VR games, perhaps it will create more believers and strike gold with Horizon.

 Things that need to happen for consumer VR

 Peter Moore, who spearheaded the launch of the Sega Dreamcast 20 years ago, once told me that they keep “moving the goal posts back” in terms of all of the things the platform had to do in order to be a success.
-That’s happening with VR too.
+That’s happening with VR, too.
 As much as it has achieved, it still has such a long way to go.

 I think the next big steps are clear.
 Moore’s Law and other technologies have to advance, enabling engineers to accomplish feats like getting rid of the wire and the PC on the Rift.
 VR is still too solitary, so we should be able to stream the experience that we see inside the Quest to a TV, so spectators can see it.
 And the price of something like the Rift or the Quest has to come down to $200 or $300.
 And those games like Stormland, Asgard’s Wrath, and Medal of Honor: Above and Beyond have to make not just a nice revenue impact.
 They have to make a cultural impact on the world.
 Maybe that’s the job of Facebook Horizon.